akerge/ICD0007-1/css/css_lab_2.md

 ### Animations

-1. `Given the animation code below, the flying objects collides, can you make sure there is no collision?`
+1. `Given the animation code below, the flying objects collides, can you make sure there is no collision?
+Also, you should make element "example3" to alternate direction`

 ```html
 <html>